dragitz/TFT-Comp-Creator/README.md

 ## Bugs n' stuff

 ## Design

-Not my primary objective, program needs to work !
+Not my primary objective, program needs to work and then we can beautify it!

 ## LICENSE